Skip to main content

 Read more about this option in this help article.

-When a course is made an organisation course all teachers within an organisation get a new list in their course list:
+When a course is made an organisation course, all teachers within an organisation get a new list in their course list:

 and can immediately view the content, or start their own course based on the existing course.

 You can now show the description of the course to your students/fellow teachers on the course overview page.
-This is especially interesting for organization courses since it allows you to inform your fellow teachers about how the organization course is structure or what didactic approach is used within that course.
+This is especially interesting for organization courses since it allows you to inform your fellow teachers about how the organization course is structured or what didactic approach is used within that course.

 For example:

-NOTE: by default the button is shown and only if there is a description available for the course.
+NOTE: by default, the button is shown and only if there is a description available for the course.
 This update does not automatically enable the "preview" of the course description.

 You can now have multiple answer fields per question in an exercises.
 This allows you to ask students to provide multiple answers (e.g. the value of two unknowns in an equation) and check them all at once.
 You can use this both in subjects and tests and can be combined with all other types of features: parameters, specific feedback, decision trees, etc.